 Before giving your dog any human medications, it is essential to talk to your veterinarian.
 Most importantly, your veterinarian will advise you if that particular medication is safe to give to your dog.
 If it is safe, then they can suggest what the appropriate dosage would be.
 Your veterinarian can also check your dog’s medical records to ensure the medication will not cause any adverse effects.

 What Painkillers Can I Give My Dog?

 Generally, human pain medications are not safe to give to your dog; they can be extremely dangerous and potentially fatal.
-Many over-the-counter human pain medications such as Ibuprofen are classed as a nonsteroidal anti-inflammatory or (NSAID).
+Many over-the-counter human pain medications, such as Ibuprofen, are classed as nonsteroidal anti-inflammatories or (NSAIDs).
 When these medications are given to dogs, they can cause a loss of appetite, intestinal problems, vomiting and diarrhea, bleeding disorders, kidney or liver dysfunction, or failure.

 Can I Give My Dog Human Cough Medicine?